The KI Global Master's Scholarship for fee-paying students

 Find out if you are eligible for the KI Global Master’s scholarship, what it covers, and how you apply.

-Karolinska Institutet offers around 10 scholarships per year to excellent students who have been admitted to one of our global master’s programmes.
-The scholarship is distributed across all the global master’s programmes.
-The competition is high with approximately 1,500 international students applying for the scholarship annually.
+Karolinska Institutet offers around 1 scholarship per programme per year to excellent students who have been admitted to one of our global master’s programmes.
+The scholarship is distributed across all the global master’s programmes and the competition is high.
+In 2025, we received 687 applications and 10 students were offered a scholarship.

 Important dates

-• 25 April 2025: Scholarship awardees are notified by email
+• TBD April 2026: Scholarship awardees are notified by email

-• 4 May 2025: Deadline to accept the scholarship offer
+• TBD May 2026: Deadline to accept the scholarship offer

 Who can apply?